Buller McLeod Lawyers can help you with the various types of Power of Attorney used in Victoria:

 When does it start?

-For a Power of Attorney (Financial) it begins when you nominate that it should.
-Powers of Attorney (Medical Treatment) only commence when you are unable to make your own decisions.
+For a Power of Attorney (Financial) it begins when you nominate that it should – it could start immediately, or from a specified date or only once you have lost the capacity to make decisions for yourself.
+An Appointment of a Medical Treatment Decision Maker only commence when you are unable to make your own decisions.

 Who should I appoint to be my Attorney?